 The Selection Bar combines tools used to select entities in the graphics window and AutoCursor controls.
-The Selection Bar is located across the top of the graphics window.
-It has two modes, Standard Selection and Solid Selection, which are activated based on the function you are using.
+The Selection Bar is located across the top of the graphics window and has two modes, Standard Selection and Solid Selection, that are activated based on the function you are using.

-AutoCursor controls allow you to detect and snap to points as you move the cursor over geometry in the graphics window.
+AutoCursor controls detect and snap to points as you move the cursor over geometry in the graphics window.
 AutoCursor becomes active whenever Mastercam prompts you to select a position in the graphics window.